 Unlike other drugs that bind to areas of the brain that control functions such as breathing, marijuana has the most effect on memory and coordination.
 According to the CDC, there have never been any fatalities linked to cannabis use.

-Due to the known risks associated with secondhand exposure to cigarettes smoke, questions have been raised about secondhand marijuana exposure.
-At this time research is inconclusive to say for sure what the effect, if any may be.
+Due to the known risks associated with secondhand exposure to cigarette smoke, questions have been raised about secondhand marijuana exposure as well.
+At this time, research is inconclusive to say for sure what the effect, if any, maybe.
 However, some studies have determined that it was possible to receive a “contact” high if non-users are in an enclosed room with a smoker for even a short amount of time.
 The unknown effects should be concerning for non-smokers.